 - If you decide not to call a tow service, wait for your engine to cool down before driving.
-More importantly, make sure that the nearest Chino Hills service center is minutes away.
+More importantly, make sure that the nearest Orange County service center is minutes away.
 Otherwise, have your car towed to a Land Rover Anaheim service center.

 What to Do When a Car Overheats

 Often, drivers don’t notice radiator or cooling system problems until there are clear signs of overheating — but many issues can be prevented with routine maintenance checks!
 A certified Land Rover technician can tell you if your car is leaving coolant — before your engine overheats.
 Otherwise, here’s what to do when a car overheats on the road in Corona.: